awsdocs/aws-lambda-developer-guide/doc_source/intro-permission-model.md

-+ **AWSLambdaKinesisExecutionRole** – Grants permissions for Amazon Kinesis Streams actions, and CloudWatch Logs actions\.
++ **AWSLambdaKinesisExecutionRole** – Grants permissions for Amazon Kinesis Data Streams actions, and CloudWatch Logs actions\.
 If you are writing a Lambda function to process Kinesis stream events you can attach this permissions policy\.